2013 Lahad Datu standoff: Development

 Malaysian police blocked roads leading from Lahad Datu to Tanduo.
 Malaysian police boats patrolled nearby waters.
 Filipino security agencies blocked off entry from the southern Philippines and deployed six naval ships to help stabilise the situation.
 An additional Philippine naval ship was sent to Malaysian waters off Lahad Datu to provide humanitarian assistance.

 Philippine President Benigno Aquino III in Malacañang Palace on 26 February 2013 urging Jamalul Kiram III to withdraw his followers in Sabah.
-Also in the picture are Justice Secretary Leila de Lima (left) and Interior and Local Government Secretary Manuel Roxas II (right).
+Also in the picture are Justice Secretary Leila de Lima (left) and Interior and Local Government Secretary Mar Roxas (right).

 On 26 February 2013, President Aquino appealed to Kiram III to recall his followers and to hold discussions with the government to address his family's concerns.
 In a press conference held at Malacañang Palace, Aquino said that the longer Kiram's III followers stayed in Sabah, the more they endangered their own lives, but also the thousands of Filipinos living there.
 Addressing Kiram III, he said, "It must be clear to you that this small group of people will not succeed in addressing your grievances, and that there is no way that force can achieve your aims".
 Aquino reminded him that as a Filipino citizen, he was bound by the Constitution of the Philippines and its laws.
 The president said that he had ordered an investigation into possible violations of laws by Kiram III, his followers and collaborators.
 He cited the Constitution's provision on renouncing war as a policy instrument and Article 118 of the Revised Penal Code, which punishes those who "provoke or give occasion for a war...or expose Filipino citizens to reprisals on their persons or property".
 He said a dialogue to address the country's territorial dispute to eastern Sabah could be arranged after the standoff ended.
 Aquino declined to confirm reports of other parties allegedly behind the standoff to sabotage the Bangsamoro peace process.
-Aquino's statement was supported by Senator Francis Pangilinan, who said:
+Aquino's statement was supported by Senator Kiko Pangilinan, who said:

 This standoff has reached a critical point where the Philippine government must now act decisively and do what is necessary to protect the general interest of the Filipino people.
 Kiram is essentially declaring war on Malaysia.
 He must understand that it has never been a policy of the Philippines to take on other countries by force.
 Regardless of Sulu's rightful claim to Sabah, an armed invasion will unlikely lead to an amicable resolution.
 This has come at a time when we are so close to achieving lasting peace with our brothers from the South.
 Malaysia has played a crucial role in brokering talks between the Philippine government and our Muslim brothers in Mindanao.
 We cannot afford to have a wedge between our country and Malaysia because of one person's whim.